Break Your Heart: Music video

 The original music video was filmed in Sotogrande, Spain in July 2009, with new parts filmed in Miami, United States in February 2010 to include Ludacris, resulting in two versions of the video.

 The video begins with Cruz and his girlfriend, played by Uzbekistan-born supermodel Nadya Nepomnyashaya, sitting together in a sports car near a pier.
 She tells him "You know I'm just gonna hurt you."
 Cruz responds by saying "You know I'm only gonna break your heart, right?"
 She says "You want a bet?" and he says "Bring It On."
 They then exit the car, walk down the pier and enter a nearby speedboat.
 Scenes are then shown in several different venues, including a club, a boat, a beachfront party, the speedboat and a hotel room.
-Throughout the video, Cruz is on escapades with different women.
+Throughout the video, Cruz is on escapades with different women and his girlfriend on escapades with other men.
 The video ends with Cruz's girlfriend laughing at his attempts to break her heart and then the two get off the boat they are on and go back onto the speedboat.
 For the version with Ludacris, there are scenes with him and Cruz in a white concrete backdrop with a flashing light, as well as the two of them together with a large group of people in another club.

-When asked if an old school Diddy was an influence on the video, Cruz said "Probably on some kind of subconscious level.
+When asked if Diddy was an influence on the video, Cruz said "Probably on some kind of subconscious level.
 I just love supermodels, I love sunshine, and I love sports cars.
 And this time we also added a speedboat.
 So you got the four S's in there."
 In an interview with Rap-Up, when talking about the video portraying him as a heartbreaker, Cruz said "No, not really.
 I suppose maybe 20%.
 It was more of just playing a character and having fun, just going out there and making a real cool, fun, cocky video.
 Not everyone has seen the whole plot of the video, but it's actually myself and my girlfriend both going out with the intention of breaking everyone's hearts."